rpvos/MAX485TTL/example/example3/README.md

 # Example 3
-This example send a message every and then looks for a response in 10 ms
+This example send a message and then looks for a response over 1000 ms and sents a message back when response was received